Agentfy/opencart/README.md

 1. **Create an Account and API Key**:
    - Sign up for an account at [Agentfy.ai](https://agentfy.ai).
+   - Contact us at support[@]agentfy.ai to get your account approved.
    - Generate your **API Key** from the [API Keys page](https://agentfy.ai/apiKeys).

 2. **Add API Key**: